ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 - Operation monitoring

 Finally Andreas did a demo of Spinnaker using a simple application based on Rick &amp; Morty which is also available on [GitHub](https://github.com/andreasevers/spinnaker-demo){:target="_blank"}.
-During the demo he demonstrated on how you can set up pipelines, the deployment strategy, the traffic guard and canary testing in Spinnaker.
+During the demo he demonstrated how you can set up pipelines, the deployment strategy, the traffic guard and canary testing in Spinnaker.
 People attending the talk were able to participate by going to the url to which the application was deployed in order to show how only a part of the traffic was routed to the new version.

 The slides of Andreas' talk are available on Speaker Deck: